Skip to main content

 In emotional work, noticing may be less about insight and more about signal recognition.
 A tightening jaw, a defensive sentence forming, a familiar urge to withdraw, or the sense that the body is speeding up may all matter before the mind has a clean explanation.

-2. Choosing
+2. Regulating

 Choosing is the point where awareness becomes commitment.
 This is where many people stall.
 You can notice drift and still not return.